rhodes351/starter-hugo-academic/content/_index.md

        filename: image2.jpg
      text: |-
        My research asks how power and policy shapes inequality.
 One strand of research focuses on labor market inequality and the returns to worker power.
 Another
-       strand of research considers the institutional and relational sources of disparities in financial markets.
+       strand considers the institutional and relational sources of disparities in financial markets.
 My published work has appeared in Rural Sociology, The Sociological Quarterly, and Social Science & Medicine, among other outlets.

   - block: collection